Managing Radiation Therapy Side Effects

 - If foods taste bitter or metallic: Use plastic silverware, flavor foods with herbs (such as oregano, basil, onion or garlic), or use sauces like ketchup, mustard and barbeque sauce to enhance flavor

-Diarrhea has many causes including chemotherapy, radiation, infections, and food sensitivities.
-It can be an uncomfortable side effect caused by radiation to the abdomen.
+Diarrhea has many causes including chemotherapy, radiation therapy, infections, and food sensitivities.
+It can be an uncomfortable radiation therapy side effect when it is applied to the abdomen.

 The following guidelines may help you control these symptoms and keep you as comfortable as possible.
 Be sure to tell your doctor or nurse if you are experiencing loose or watery stools.